Chapter Four: The Player Turn

 When speed is critical, a minifig (or any mobile unit) can Sprint,

-giving itself extra inches of Move for the turn equal to its Skill Roll, as long as the minifig's entire Movement for the turn (including the Sprint) is in a straight line.
+giving himself extra inches of Move for the turn equal to his Skill Roll, as long as the minifig's entire Movement for the turn (including the Sprint) is in a straight line.
 The Sprinting unit's path may go up or down and over any obstacles that it could leap over without having to climb, but it may not turn to the right or left by even a tiny amount.
-Sprinting costs the unit's Action for the turn, although it may be combined with a Charge attack as a

 special type of combined Action (5.4: Charge!).